Adjusted chi-square test for degree-corrected block models

 \subsection{Model selection}

-As alluded to before, a goodness-of-fit test can also be used as a model selection method, through a process of sequential testing.
-In particular, we can use \cac and \cacp to determine the number of communities when fitting DCSBM models.
+A goodness-of-fit test can also be used as a model selection method, through a process of sequential testing.
+In particular, we can use \cacf (with bootstrap debiasing) and \scacf statistics to determine the number of communities when fitting DCSBM models.

 The idea is to test the null hypothesis of $K$ communities, starting with $K =K_{\min}$, which is usually taken to be 1, and increasing $K$ to $K +1$ if the null is rejected.
 The process is repeated until we can no longer reject the null or a preset maximum number of communities, $K_{\max}$, is reached.
 The value of $K$ on which we stop is selected as the optimal number of communities.
 We refer to this procedure as \emph{sequential testing from below}.
 There is also the possibility of starting at $K=K_{\max}$ and working backwards.
 Testing from below is, however, more advantageous, especially if one expects a small number of communities a priori.